-When the student has been, absent for 10% of the current school days, the first absence/tardy letter may be generated and signed by the principal or designee, and mailed to the student's home.
+The first absence/tardy letter may be generated, signed by the principal or designee, and mailed to the student's home.
 An entry will be logged in PowerSchool to note that the first contact has been made in regard to the student's absence/tardiness.